Frances A. Crane Wildlife Management Area: Wildlife

 bird species in the area include the black-billed cuckoo, common yellowthroat, Eastern towhee, field sparrow, indigo bunting, prairie warbler, and tree swallow.

 Woodcock, box turtles, and several rare varieties of moths and butterflies can also be found.

 Usage

 Crane WMA has an extensive trail system and is popular with mountain bikers, hikers, hunters, and horseback riders.

-It is the site of the annual Cape Cod Trail Race, a series of races of varying distances held every April by the Falmouth Track Club over a 10-kilometer course.
+It is also the site of the annual Cape Cod Trail Race, a series of races of varying distances held every April by the Falmouth Track Club over a 10-kilometer course.